How to Apply

-- Successful completion of doctoral comprehensive exams.
+- Successful completion of doctoral comprehensive or qualifying exams.

 - Completion of a minimum of 350 intervention hours from practica by November 1, and a minimum of 1,200 total practicum hours.
 Refer to the AAPI for what is included under "Intervention Experience."
 These hours may also include practicum training accrued during a terminal master’s program.
 On the other hand, although we value applicants' non-practicum clinical work in mental health services (e.g., jobs, volunteer work) as a helpful indicator of their overall experience in the field, hours of non-practicum services should not be counted towards this criterion.

 - Approval by the academic training program verifying readiness for internship.

 - Completion of all required coursework and practica prior to the starting date of the internship.

 - Favorable consideration will be given to applicants who will have completed or made substantial progress toward completing their dissertations by the start of the internship year.

 CAPS uses the AAPI Online Application as with all APPIC member internship programs.
 Hard-copy, mailed-in applications will not be accepted.
 Visit the APPIC website to find out more about the AAPI Online.

 Your application must include the following components: